Chart: Gross MRR Churn Rate

-Since this metric only looks at what your business is losing, it can never be negative, and your gross MRR churn rate will always be higher than your net MRR churn rate.
+Since this metric only measures revenue lost, it can never be negative.
+Your gross MRR churn rate will always be higher than your net MRR churn rate, as net MRR churn rate is offset by expansion.

 What is a good gross MRR churn rate?